-Fire and police protection services, street maintenance of public streets, refuse collection, and wastewater treatment will continue to be provided by the City of Visalia for the subject property.
+Fire and police protection services, street maintenance of public streets, refuse collection, and wastewater treatment will be provided by the City of Visalia upon the development of the area.

-C. Plans and Policies: The General Plan Land Use Diagram designates the site as Public/Institutional and the Zoning Map designates the site as QP (Quasi-Public) which is consistent with the Land Use Element of the General Plan, and consistent with the standards for Quasi-Public zoning district pursuant to the Visalia Municipal Code Title 17 (Zoning Ordinance) Chapter 17.52.
+C. Plans and Policies: The General Plan Land Use Diagram designates the site as Commercial Mixed-use and the Zoning Map designates the site as C-MU (Mixed-Use Commercial) which is consistent with the Land Use Element of the General Plan, and consistent with the standards for commercial zones development pursuant to the Visalia Municipal Code Title 17 (Zoning Ordinance) Chapter 17.18.